centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-aix-ssh.md

 yum install centreon-plugin-Operatingsystems-Aix-Local
 ```

-2. On the Centreon Central server, install the Centreon Plugin-Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Plugin Pack from the RPM:

 ```bash
 yum install centreon-pack-operatingsystems-aix-ssh